surma/surma.dev/content/things/webgpu.md

 ### Bind Group Layouts

 To exchange data with the GPU, we need to extend our pipeline definition with a bind group layout.
-A bind group is a group of GPU entities (memory buffers, textures, samplers, etc) that are bound to variables in our WGSL code (or other parts of the GPU).
-The bind group _layout_ pre-defines the slots and purposes of these GPU entities, which allows the GPU figure out how to guarantee the best possible performance characteristics ahead of time.
-Let’s keep it simple in this initial step and give our pipeline a single memory buffer:
+A bind group is a collection of GPU entities (memory buffers, textures, samplers, etc) that are made accessible during the execution of the pipeline and can be bound to variables in our WGSL code.
+The bind group _layout_ pre-defines the type, purpose and uses of these GPU entities, which allows the GPU figure out how to guarantee the best possible performance characteristics ahead of time.
+Let’s keep it simple in this initial step and give our pipeline access a single memory buffer:

 |||codediff|js
 + const bindGroupLayout = device.createBindGroupLayout({